derRiesenOtter/bachelor/docs/thesis/discussion.typ

 could lead to further improvements as it did on the PSPire dataset.

-The visualization of the saliency scores provided a preliminary look at which features of a sequence might influence classification.
+The visualization of the saliency scores provided a preliminary look at which regions of a sequence might influence classification.
 Comparing these plots with the @llps propensity profiles from catGranule 2.0 showed that the regions with high saliency are similar to the regions catGranule 2.0 identified to have high @llps propensity.
 Scaling up the analysis of the saliency scores may holds